 The prize-winning entries (both oil paintings on canvas) in the KS5 and KS3 Art sections of the ISA Art National Final in 2021

-Students outperform national expectations in public examinations in every regard.
-In 2019 and 2022, the two most recent year of normal examination processes, a quarter of students gained a 9 in GCSE Art & Design (Fine Art) in each year.
-In 2022, a further 75% of GCSE Art students gained a grade 8 or higher and 90% achieved at least a grade 7 with no grades below a 6 within a sizeable cohort.
-At A Level, anything below a B grade is extremely rare and below a C (even if the student has not studied the subject at GCSE) is unheard of.
-In most years, the A* grade has been the most common grade achieved by our Sixth Form artists and photographers.
+Students outperform national expectations in public examinations.
+In 2019, the most recent year of normal examination processes, a quarter of students gained a 9 in GCSE Art & Design (Fine Art).
+At A Level, the A* grade is the most common grade achieved by our Sixth Form artists over the past eight years.
 The examination board has commended the Department “for its inventive and collegiate approach to the delivery of the Edexcel specification”, and New Hall School has become a regular supplier of exemplar A Level artwork for the examination board to use in important training events.